 Why does a good insolvency regime matter?

-Studies show that effective reforms of creditor rights are associated with lower costs of credit, increased access to credit, improved creditor recovery and strengthened job preservation (3).
-If at the end of bankruptcy proceedings creditors can recover most of their investments, they can keep reinvesting in viable firms and improving companies’ access to credit.
-Similarly, if a bankruptcy regime respects the absolute priority of claims, this allows secured creditors to continue lending and maintains confidence in the bankruptcy system (4).
+Studies show that effective reforms of creditor rights are associated with lower costs of credit, increased access to credit, improved creditor recovery and strengthened job preservation (2).
+If at the end of insolvency proceedings creditors can recover most of their investments, they can keep reinvesting in firms and improving companies’ access to credit.
+Similarly, if a bankruptcy regime respects the absolute priority of claims, this allows secured creditors to continue lending and maintains confidence in the bankruptcy system (3).

 Economy-specific research has shown that insolvency reforms that encourage debt restructuring and reorganization reduce both failure rates among small and medium-size enterprises and the liquidation of profitable businesses.
-After Belgium introduced a new bankruptcy law in 1997 that encouraged corporate rehabilitation rather than liquidation, bankruptcies among small and medium-size enterprises fell by 8.4%.
-(5) Similar results have been observed in Thailand and Colombia.
-In Thailand evidence suggests that reform of the bankruptcy laws reduced the expected costs of financial distress.
-(6) In Colombia bankruptcy reform made reorganization an attractive option for distressed but viable firms by reducing its costs, although this mainly benefited larger firms.
-About 40% of firms filing for reorganization under the old bankruptcy law underwent liquidation, while only about 26% did so under the new law.
-(7) Research has also shown that bankruptcy reform can aid in the quick recovery of an economy during a recession, as in Chile during the early 1980s and in Colombia in 1999.
-(8)
+After Belgium introduced a new bankruptcy law in 1997 that encouraged corporate rehabilitation rather than liquidation, bankruptcies among small and medium-size enterprises fell by 8.4% (4).
+Similar results have been observed in Italy and Colombia.
+In Italy, evidence suggests that the introduction of a reorganization procedure increased the interest rates on loan financing, and that the reform that accelerated the liquidation procedure not only decreased firms' cost of finance but also relaxed credit constraints (5).
+In Colombia bankruptcy reform made reorganization an attractive option for distressed but viable firms by reducing its costs, although this mainly benefited larger firms.
+About 40% of firms filing for reorganization under the old bankruptcy law underwent liquidation, while only about 26% did so under the new law (6).
+Research has also shown that bankruptcy reform can aid in the quick recovery of an economy during a recession, as in Chile during the early 1980s and in Colombia in 1999 (7).

 Even when bankruptcy laws are similar across economies, the use of bankruptcy procedures can differ because of differences in the efficiency of debt enforcement.
 If courts cannot be used effectively in a case of default, creditors and debtors are likely to engage in informal negotiations outside of court.
 And in economies with weak judiciary systems borrowers are more likely to exhibit risky financial behavior, which could lead to more defaults and higher levels of financial distress.
-Conversely, if a legal system is strong and debt enforcement procedures are well observed, debtors and borrowers are more likely to avoid taking unnecessary risks and to make prudent financial decisions.
-(9)
+In Brazil, differences in court enforcement of the same bankruptcy law reform affected the impact of financial reform on firm access to finance, investment and size (8).

 1. Djankov, Simeon, Oliver Hart, Caralee McLiesh and Andrei Shleifer.
 2008.
 "Debt Enforcement around the World."
 Journal of Political Economy 116 (6):1105–49.